-Brands have the power to inspire, build confidence, make customers feel free or nostalgic — but only if they build sustained and genuine connections.
-A brand that pops up once or twice, pushing only its agenda, without considering customer needs, isn’t going to have the same impact as a brand that consistently delivers authentic content and understands its audience and what they want.
+Brands have the power to inspire, build confidence, and make customers feel free or nostalgic — but only if they can build sustainable, genuine connections.
+A brand that pops up once or twice, pushing only its agenda without considering customer needs, isn’t going to have the same impact as a brand that consistently delivers authentic content and understands what its audience wants and needs.

-Customers want to engage with brands who do good, or make them feel good, feel heard — make them feel something.
-When customers are emotionally invested in a brand, they’re less likely to saunter over to a competing brand.
-You’ve earned their loyalty and are rewarded with better customer retention.
+Customers want to engage with brands who do good and make them feel good — brands that make them feel heard and seen.
+When customers are emotionally invested in a brand, they’re less likely to jump ship for a competing brand.
+If you can forge genuine emotional connections, you’ll earn their loyalty and be rewarded with better customer retention.

-Don’t believe us?
-In a 2019 report by Deloitte Digital [PDF], 76% of consumers who consider themselves ‘brand loyal’ said they’ve used the brand for more than four years because of the trust they have in it.
-So there you have it, investing in building long-term customer relationships is wholly and solely worth it.
-But the real question is, how are brands building these connections?
+So, there you have it, investing in fostering long-term customer relationships is totally worth it.
+But the real question is, how are brands building these strong emotional connections?
 And what kind of emotional engagement strategies are they employing?

 By actively listening.

-Brands can use social media listening tools to listen to audience conversations.
+In 20220, many brands can employ social media listening tools to discover audience conversations.
 Listening to audience conversations and keeping tabs on keywords surrounding your brand and industry will help you pick up on any questions or issues your audience has around your product.

 Social listening can also help brands refine their understanding of the language used by their audience.
-From there you can figure out how you can connect with them and solve these issues using their language to build a stronger bond.
+With this info, you can figure out how to better connect with them and solve these issues using their language to build a stronger bond.

 The best way to understand how your target audience is reacting to your brand is by getting the answer straight from the horse’s mouth.
-Brand tracking software enables you to discover if your campaigns have positively or negatively impacted your target audience, and if their associations with your brand match what you are trying to portray.
+Brand tracking software enables you to discover if your campaigns have positively or negatively impacted your target audience — and if their associations with your brand match what you're trying to portray.

-Brand tracking software provides the ability to zoom in on the audiences that drive your business, meaning you are getting more exact information than just the general population.
-In addition, you can analyze how your target audience is reacting to competing brands, so you can learn from what they are doing right — and wrong.
+Brand tracking software provides the ability to zoom in on the audiences that drive your business — meaning you're getting more nuanced insights from more than just the general population.
+Additionally, you can analyze how your target audience is reacting to competing brands, so you can learn from what they are doing right — and wrong.

 3. Google Alerts